virgs/minesweeper-ai/README.md

 ### Guesses

 Unfortunately, given the very nature of the game, guesses are often required and make part of the game.
 So frequent that it's pretty much impossible to play one expert level game without any guessing at all.
+Eventually the player will bepresented with too little information to make a  concrete deduction.
 One can say it's a bad game design decision to make the luck factor so important.
 And I second that, even though I've played it so many times.
 But what does this one have to say about games such as Monopoly, rock-paper-scissor, and all casino games?

 I really didn't want to get too deep into guessing strategies.
 Even though they are about minimizing the luck factor, they're still about luck.